HenriquesLab/PhotoFiTT/README.md

 The code provides an `environment.yaml` file with most of the dependencies needed.
 As some dependencies might not be installed for all the operating system, we provide longer but still general enough guidelines.
 - Download the file `environment_m1.yaml` from the `environments` folder.
 - Create a new conda or mamba environment using `environment_m1.yaml`.
 All the packages will be installed from conda-forge.
-  Place your terminal in the `mitosis-mediated-phototoxic` folder.
+  Place your terminal in the `photofitt` folder.
 Use either conda or mamba:
   ```
   mamba env create -f environment.yml
-  mamba activate photofitness
+  mamba activate photofitt
   ```
 - The current code uses `connected-components-3d `, which is not available for osx-arm64 (MacOS M1).
   Thus, we need to install it manually in the environment that we have just created.
-- Place the terminal in the package folder of your environment (*e.g.*, `/Users/esti/mambaforge/envs/mitphoto/lib/python3.9/site-packages`) and run the following
+- Place the terminal in the package folder of your environment (*e.g.*, `/Users/esti/mambaforge/envs/photofitt/lib/python3.9/site-packages`) and run the following
 -
   ```
   git clone https://github.com/seung-lab/connected-components-3d.git